 Nerkonda Paarvai Worldwide Box Office Collections (Day 1): A Gigantic Opening!

 Nerkonda Paarvai, one among the most-awaited films of this season, has come to theatres and the Ajith Kumar starrer has given a befitting start to August 2019.
 The H Vinoth directorial has opened to glowing reviews and the audiences are pretty happy about the final output.
 Interestingly, Nerkonda Paarvai is the second major release of Ajith Kumar after the blockbuster movie Viswasam and this new release of the big star is also expected to do a similar business at the box office.
-How well did Nerkonda Paarvai perform on its opening day at the box office.
+How well did Nerkonda Paarvai perform on its opening day at the box office?
 Read Nerkonda Paarvai worldwide box office collections (Day 1) report to know details regarding this.

 A Huge Release